jdoleary/Spellmasons/docs/TasksCurrent.md

 - Got it stuck where when I middle mouse, the camera flees away to the south
 - animate target cone
 - Improve UX for shove so that it's clear when you're not close enough
-- Make Discord, put link in the game

 # 2022.10.15 Playtest
 - "All targets" copy is confusing if player doesn't understand targeting